dbgate/dbgate.github.io/_database/mssql-client.md

 ---
-title: MS SQL Database Manager for Windows, MacOS, Linux
+title: Cross-platform MS SQL Database Manager
 subtitle: DbGate - the Smartest (no)SQL Database Client
 headDescription: Free and open-source Microsoft SQL Server client, SQL editor and database manager.
 Runs as desktop app or as web app in Docker.
 name: SQL Server